sriniraghunathan/sdss_mgii_absorber_catalogues/README.md

-# sdss_mgii_absorber_catalogues
+# SDSS MgII absorber catalogues
-MgII absorber catalogues from SDSS survey
+MgII absorber catalogues produced using quasar spectra from the SDSS survey.